Mars Rover Science Mission Assay

 The drill assembly moves vertically along a linear rail system driven by a lead screw actuator powered by a brushless DC motor.
 A magnetic rotary encoder provides position feedback, and a limit switch allows the system to home itself and track position relative to the defined home position.
 The rules prohibit the use of soil collected from depths shallower than ten centimeters so position feedback was a must.
 Once the drill reaches that depth, a servo-actuated sleeve closes the purge opening.
 After this event drilling continues, ensuring that all soil collected above ten centimeters is discarded.

-The soil is dispensed out of the auger tube into a circular container and sits on a fine mesh.
+The soil is dispensed out of the auger tube into a circular container.
 Water is introduced from above using a peristaltic pump.
-Only soluble compounds are able to permeate the mesh.
-Beneath the mesh, a 5 mL test tube contains the reactant used to indicate metabolic activity.
+The water and soil mix with the metabolic activity reactant in a 5 ml test tube.

 The right side is a bit more complicated because the soil needs to be split into two paths.
 On the right side after collection, the carriage aligns itself with the "slide" and opens the door using a servo.
 The carriage has a sloped floor so as soon as the door opens soil falls.
 The carriage was designed with zero clearance with the slide, so the bottom of the slide has a chamfer to guide the carriage into place.
 Rubber bands are used to maintain consistent contact between the carriage and the slide.
 This beautiful slide was modeled using lofts in SolidWorks.
 It was one of the most difficult parts of the project, but I have become pretty good at working with lofts.
 A small motor with an offset weight is mounted to the slide to introduce vibration, which helps prevent soil from getting stuck.

 The slide splits the soil into two paths.
 One path directs material into a removable cache that can be presented to the competition judges.
-The other path deposits soil onto a mesh and uses the same process as the left side.
-Water is introduced from above and beneath the mesh, another 5 mL test tube contains a reactant used to indicate the presence of proteins, lipids, and amino acids.
-The reaction needs heat, so I am using a cartridge heater from a 3D-printer.
-The test tube can be easily removable and replaced to meet sanitary requirements.
+The other path leads to another 5ml test tube.
+Water is introduced from above mixing the soil with the reactant used to indicate the presence of amino acids and proteins.
+Since the reactant needs to be 100 degrees celcius I designed a custom heater.
+The test tube can be easily removed and replaced to meet sanitary requirements.

 All the components are mounted on a 300 × 300 mm carbon fiber backplate manufactured using my university's water jet.
 Before committing to the final layout, I laser cut a prototype of the backplate to validate all the tolerances were correct.